 - Australian Shepherds can be very destructive.
 They can even become constant barkers.
 This is usually a result of a lack of exercise and not being able to get the mental stimulation that they need.

 - Aussies don’t normally trust people outside of their owner family.
 This can result in aggressive behavior towards people they don’t know.
-To combat this behavior it is necessary to give your Aussie plenty of contact with people you know.
+To combat this behavior it is necessary to provide your Aussie with plenty of contact with people you know.
 The more contact they have with a variety of people, the more they will become accustomed to being around a variety of people.

 - Australian Shepherd dogs shed the most during the spring when the weather begins to warm up.
-They do, however, shed throughout the year so it is important to keep their coats maintained with daily brushing which includes one full brushing period each week.
+They do, however, shed throughout the year so it is important to keep their coats maintained with daily brushings which includes one full brushing period each week.